charto/autodts-generator/README.md

 .d.ts generator
 ===============

+This is a fork of [dts-generator](https://github.com/SitePen/dts-generator) patched to work better with [autodts](https://github.com/charto/autodts).

 Generates a single .d.ts bundle containing external module declarations generated from TypeScript files.

 ## What does this mean?